pradxyz/Heart_Disease_Rate/README.md

 # Heart Disease Risk Prediction

-This project explores whether machine learning can help predict the likelihood of heart disease in patients based on routine clinical measurements.
-I used the Cleveland Heart Disease dataset and compared multiple classification models to find the best performing approach.
+This project investigates whether machine learning models can accurately predict heart disease using structured clinical data.
+Using the Cleveland Heart Disease dataset, multiple classification algorithms were evaluated and compared, with a focus on identifying the most clinically relevant features influencing prediction.

 ## Why I built this